luispardosuarez/luispardosuarez/README.md

 🧐 Learning to code, but HR questions welcome! 🤝

-🎢 Being a roller coaster fan, I reckon coding is just as heart-pounding as a high-speed ride. 🎡
+🎢 Fun fact: I'm a roller coaster enthusiast! 🎡

 <br>